lethaldemon/cp4wa-lab/mm/README.md

 The Metric Manager lab exercise is grouped into Use Cases.
 You will use the Firefox browser to perform the lab exercise.
 Start firefox by either clicking on the firefox log on the menu bar or on the desktop.
 There should already be a bookmark labeled "IBM Dashboard Application" on the firefox Bookmark toolbar area.
-Login as user `scadmin` with password `scadmin`.
+Login into DASH as user `ncoadmin` with password `ncoadmin`.

 Click on the Use Case 1 below.